-How CISO Game works
+How CISO Simulator works

 Start playing →

-CISO Game is grounded in a small number of mechanics that together model a 5-year cybersecurity strategy program.
+CISO Simulator is grounded in a small number of mechanics that together model a 5-year cybersecurity strategy program.
 This page is the canonical reference for how exposure, posture, and the verdict are calculated — every risk and investment page links back here.

 The five live metrics